 - Driving a commercial vehicle with an expired CDL

-Through this licensing process, the state of New Mexico tries to control who is behind the wheel of these potentially very dangerous vehicles; however, drivers and their employers do violate the CDL requirement and drive without a license or with an expired license.
+Through this licensing process, the state of New Mexico tries to control who is behind these potentially hazardous vehicles; however, drivers and their employers violate the CDL requirement and drive without a license or with an expired license.
 If one of these drivers is involved in an accident, he should be held liable for any damages.